-Bright white is a fairly predictable choice, but that’s because it’s one of the most effective ones.
+Bright white is a fairly predictable choice, but that’s because it’s one of the most effective colors for a basement.
 White reflects light well, so it can maximize whatever illumination is in the room, natural or otherwise.
 Even if your walls are already white, consider applying a fresh coat with a slightly glossy finish to really make the room shine.

 White isn’t for everyone, as many find that this shade looks overly sterile and stark.
 To add a little fun while keeping it bright, opt for light blue to brighten up a dark basement all while keeping it cozy.
 Hues like Minor Blue are bright enough to make a statement but soft enough to make for a not-so-distracting background.

-If your basement will function as an additional living space, like a TV room or lounge, light blue might not be the pick for you.
-When you shut off the lights for a scary movie, the brightness of the walls will reflect the screen, creating light spots that detract from the theater vibe.
-Instead, this color works better for fun spaces like playrooms or guest rooms where you need to inject a little more fun.
+These colors work better for fun spaces like playrooms or guest rooms where you need to inject a little more personality.
 Decorate with neutral colors to create a more relaxing space, or use pops of bright, complementary colors like red and orange to bring more energy to the room.

 It may seem counterintuitive to paint a dark room a dark color, but deeper shades can bring just the right amount of drama if done correctly.
 The basement is already dark, so why not embrace it and play around with light and dark to create contrast in the room that’s riskier and more interesting?
 Instead of flooding the space with light, which can detract from the drama, incorporate light furniture and wall decor to bring subtle touches of brightness to the room.
 Lighting is still important here, but consider installing dimmers so you can transform the space from a bright playroom to a more moody lounge whenever you please.